-Barbara Ann Washington, the fourth of 14 children born to the late John A. Miller and the late Essie Miller Larks, was born in Harrisburg, Pennsylvania.
+Barbara Ann Washington, the fourth of 14 children born to the late Raymond Eubanks and the late Essie Miller Larks, was born in Harrisburg, Pennsylvania.
 Both of her parents insured that their children would have a strong foundation in Christ from an early age.

 She obtained her education in the Harrisburg School District, graduating with honors from the former William Penn High School.
 She later went on to pursue her education as a licensed practical nurse (LPN).
 She also was one of the first black females as a licensed practical nurse to graduate with honors and work at the Pennsylvania State Hospital.
 She then became employed at the Commonwealth of Pennsylvania Department of Revenue Board of Appeals as a supervisor, from where she retired in 2008.